Brand Names: Aptivus

 How should I take tipranavir (Aptivus)?

 Tipranavir is taken in combination with ritonavir (Norvir).
 Use tipranavir and ritonavir regularly to get the most benefit.
-Get your prescriptions refilled before you run out of medicine completely.

 Take your medicine with food if you take tipranavir with ritonavir tablets.